 If this option is selected, you will not be able to drag-and-drop files and folders between the panels of AB Commander, as well as between AB Commander and the regular Windows Explorer windows, or the desktop.
 You may want to disable the drag-and-drop operations if you prefer to use the keyboard shorcuts or the menu commands to perform the file operations rather than drag-and-drop.

 If this option is selected, AB Commander itself will handle the drag-and-drop operations, in an attempt to solve the usability problem of the standard Windows drag-and-drop protocol (see below).
 Note that this option affects only the "real" folders, that is folders located on your hard drive(s) that can contain arbitrary files.
-The "virtual" folders, such as My Computer and Control Panel, will continue to process the drag-and-drop operations, as usual.
+The virtual folders, such as This PC or Libraries, will continue to process the drag-and-drop operations, as usual.